philkoch/nvim-config/README.md

 :TSInstall python
 ```

-## formatter post-install
+## formatter / linter post-install

-The formatter uses an external instance of black, you need
-[black](https://github.com/psf/black) installed on your system, when working
-with `*.py`-files
+Use `:Mason` to open Mason and install the formatters and linters you want to use.

 ## peek pre-install